amiaopensource/av-python-carpentry/_episodes/07-creatingscript.md

 * After that, there might be subtools, e.g. `conda install`
 * After that, there might be arguments that will be used by the tool, e.g. `conda install -c conda-forge ffmpeg`

-If the above example was a line of Python it might look like this: `conda.install(c="conda-forge", "ffmpeg")`.
+If the above example was a line of Python it might look like this: `conda.install(c="conda-forge", package="ffmpeg")`.

 > ## Command-Line Syntax
 >